 The project performed applied research, prototype design and development, bench testing, and field testing of an affordable and fail-safe electric dump valve actuator (EDVA) that will replace existing pneumatic valves in the oil and gas industry.
 The applied research for the EDVA and test unit supply effort was performed by LMT-Canada's parent company LMT Management Corporation in Houston, Texas.
 Due to the 2020-2022 pandemic, systems engineering, controls development, dump valve actuator integration, prototype shop testing, field trial planning, and field testing were also performed by LMT Management Corporation with three field tests in Texas.
-Canadian oil and gas companies Cenovus Energy, Husky Energy, Shell Canada, and Whitecap Resources participated in the project.
+Alberta oil and gas participated in the project.
+These companies provided technical information to the project concerning dump valve operating conditions, sizes, vendors and safety requirements through meetings and one-on-one interviews with the project team.
+They also offered to field test EDVA prototypes.
+However, the onset of the pandemic in the closure of the international border made field tests in Canada impractical.
+Therefore, the combination of field tests in Texas and Arctic cold condition in a pilot facility provided the project with test results and outcomes that are directly applicable to Alberta conditions.
 PTAC Petroleum Technology Alliance Canada provided project management in Calgary, Alberta.

 The objective of this project was to complete, based on an initial proof of concept, the prototype design and testing of a zero-emission, fail-safe, and affordable electric dump valve actuator (EDVA).
-The Fail-Safe EDVA will enable the replacement of existing pneumatic valve actuators which cause a large percent of methane emissions in production sites across Canada (i.e., British Columbia, Alberta, Saskatchewan, and Manitoba) which will support Canada's goal towards air emissions reduction from the oil and gas sector.
+The Fail-Safe EDVA will enable the replacement of existing pneumatic valve actuators which cause a large percent of methane emissions in production sites across Canada (i.e., British Columbia, Alberta, Saskatchewan, and Manitoba) which will support Alberta's and Canada's goal towards air emissions reduction from the oil and gas sector.